 |Roof exterior||Accessible from a 3.6m ladder|

-(b) Other exclusions include inspection of asbestos, Magnasite and mould.
+(a) Exclusions include inspection of asbestos, Magnasite and mould.

 8. STRATA PROPERTIES:

 (a) The inspection is limited to the interior and the immediate exterior of the property to be inspected, as that is the extent of the individual property, and does not include common property and review of body corporate or similar reports.

 (b) The Client is advised to obtain a full strata report, including all common areas of the property.